 Co-Hosts - Ahavati & JohnnyBlaze

-poem honoring Fulton inspired by any one of her poems.
+Poem honoring Tagore inspired by only one of his poems.

-—Do your best to make us feel as though we are reading poems by Fulton.
-The more we feel you "capturing her essence" in "your own words" , the higher you will score.
-This will involve choice of wording, delivery, subject material, formatting, target audience, ambiguity - a wide range of factors.
-The Rules 1.
+- Do your best to make us feel as though we are reading poetry by Tagore.
+The more we feel you "capturing his essence" in "your own words" , the higher you will score.
+This scoring will involve choice of wording, delivery, subject material, formatting, target audience - a wide range of factors.

-Any form is acceptable ( but studying the poet is advised ).
-This includes visual and spoken word pieces.
-5.
+4. Any form is acceptable ( but studying the poet is advised ).
+While we accept Spoken Word and Visual Poems, please include a text version in your submissions.

-You may edit your entry up until the moment the competition closes and is locked for judging.
+7. You may edit your entry up until the moment the competition closes and is locked for judging.
+In fact, we highly encourage you take a few minutes to review your entry to ensure that it is error free in terms of spelling, grammar, and punctuation, and adheres to these guidelines.

 Comp will be judged by Ahavati & JohnnyBlaze.
-As in the past and in the event there is a tie, we will call in third ( and possibly fourth, as in last month's case ) judge.
+As in the past and in the event there is a tie, we will call in third ( and possibly fourth ) judge.

 You have one month; best of luck to all entrants!